AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 - The sales database name is `magento_sales` and its username and password are both `magento_sales`

-   The sales database is also referred to as the order management system (_OMS_) database.
+   The sales database is also referred to as the OMS database.

 >[!INFO]
 >